KyleRS2004/retrosystem16/README.md

 + "version" prints out version number of program.
 + "bootscreen" prints out the welcome screen.

 I can't figure out how to make the jump from the bootloader to the kernel and the more modern easier bootloaders require a level of understanding of C that I just don't have yet.
-SO for now this project is being paused, maybe outright abandon.
+SO for now this project is being paused, maybe outright abandoned.
 Feel free to fork the project if you want, just keep the fork licensed under gpl v3.